2ndQuadrant/pglogical/README.md

 well-defined, efficient protocol that multiple different applications can consume.

+The primary purpose of `pglogical_output` is to supply data to logical streaming replication solutions, but any application can potentially use its data stream.
+The output stream is designed to be compact and fast to decode, and the plugin supports upstream filtering of data so that only the required information is sent.

 No triggers are required to collect the change stream and no external ticker or other daemon is required.
 It's accumulated using [replication slots](http://www.postgresql.org/docs/current/static/logicaldecoding-explanation.html#AEN66446),